-Retire to a Retirement Community: Retirement communities give you built in “community” — a group of people kind of like you.
+Retire to a Retirement Community: Retirement communities give you built-in “community” — a group of people like you.

 Go Tiny: If it’s just you, could you handle living in a tiny home?

-You probably know that delaying the start of your Social Security benefits till your maximum retirement age will maximize your monthly benefit check.
+You probably know that delaying the start of your Social Security benefits until 70 will maximize your monthly benefit check.

-However, did you know that if you are divorced or widowed that you could start benefits earlier.
-You can first claim your earned benefit as soon as you are eligible and later switch to a survivor benefit, or (the reverse, depending on who has higher benefits).
+However, did you know that if you are divorced or widowed that you could start benefits earlier while still benefitting from a maximized benefit?
+You can first claim your earned benefit as soon as you are eligible and later switch to a survivor benefit (or the reverse, depending on who has higher benefits).

-To collect Social Security on your ex’s record, you must have been married for at least 10 years and you must be single now.
+To collect Social Security on your ex’s record, you must have been married for at least 10 years and have not remarried.

 According to the American College of Cardiology, single adults are 5% more likely to develop heart disease than their married peers.

 As such, pay special attention to your heart health — get regular checkups.

 There is a lot more to estate planning than figuring out what to do with your assets.
 Notably, as someone single, it is very important that you have documented someone who can speak for you and your wishes if something happens to you.
 How do you want to be cared for and how do you want your finances managed if you can not speak for yourself?